Asana/SGTM/README.md

 One-way sync of GitHub pull requests to Asana tasks so engineers can track all of their work in Asana.
 To see a more detailed explanation of the functionality of SGTM, see the [code_reviews](docs/code_reviews.md) docs.

 ## Setup
 Follow these instructions for setting up SGTM to run in your environment and your infrastructure!
-Note that this is currently only set up for deployment on AWS, so if you are using a cloud provider, you may need to modify some code and deploy the app yourself.
+Note that this is currently only set up for deployment on AWS, so if you are using another cloud provider, you may need to modify some code and deploy the app yourself.

 ### Fork repository and set up your local repository
 You will need to set some overrides specific to your deployment -- mostly due to the fact that AWS S3 bucket names are globally unique, but you may want to tweak some default configuration settings.
 So, we recommend forking this repository into your Github organization.